Delicious Sourdough Ciabatta

 - Preheat oven – Preheat the oven at 450°F / 230°C / Gas mark 8 with a pizza stone for at least 45 minutes.

 Pro tip – A pizza stone will ensure a lovely crust on the outside with an airy loaf on the inside. - Shape – Dust your work surface generously with flour.
 Make sure you have good coverage to prevent sticking.
 Dust the top of the dough with flour as well.
-Then, release the edges of the dough from the bowl/pan then turn the dough out onto a heavily floured work surface.
+Then, release the edges of the dough from the bowl/pan, and turn the dough out onto a heavily floured work surface.

 - Bake – Bake for 20 to 25 minutes until golden brown on the top and a hollow sound on the bottom of the bread.